A Chip-Firing Game on the Product of Two Graphs and the Tropical Picard Group: Introduction

 As we shall see, the proof of this theorem is independent of the choices made in constructing $\Gamma$, although the cokernel of the map $\gamma$ may vary as the triangulation changes.

-In fact, it was conjectured that the analogous result would be true in the case of general divisors on the triangulated product of two graphs, but due to computations in sheaf cohomology (see \cite[Section 3]{Cartwright_Surfaces}), the ridge divisor form of the conjecture implies the more general form.
+In this paper, we prove a seemingly weaker form of the conjecture where we restrict our attention to ``ridge divisors'' --- divisors that are formal linear combinations of ridges of $\Gamma$.
+Due to computations in sheaf cohomology (see \cite[Section 3]{Cartwright_Surfaces}), the ridge divisor form of the conjecture implies the more general form.
+Throughout the rest of the paper we will only consider ridge divisors, so we will omit the word ``ridge'' and simply use the term ``divisor''.

-The structure of this paper is as follows: in Section 2, we provide brief definitions of some concepts from algebraic geometry as motivating analogies for later tropical definitions; in Sections 3 and 4, we provide definitions and notation from combinatorics and tropical geometry; and in Sections 5 and 6 we prove some technical results, along with the main theorem of the paper.
+The structure of this paper is as follows: in Section 2, we provide preliminary definitions and notation; in Section 3 we prove some technical results about divisors on the product of graphs; and in Section 4 we prove the main theorem of the paper.
 Finally, we make the following conjecture:

-\begin{conjecture}$\Pic(\Delta) \cong \Pic(G) \times \Pic(H) \times \Z^{g(G)g(H)}$. \end{conjecture}
+\begin{conjecture} $\Pic(\Gamma) \cong \Pic(G) \times \Pic(H) \times \Z^{g(G)g(H)}$. \end{conjecture}

 \textbf{Acknowledgements:} This work was completed as part of the requirements for earning a Master's degree from the University of Kansas.
 The conjecture resolved in this paper was presented at the American Institute of Mathematics workshop ``Generalizations of chip-firing and the critical group'' (July 8th-12th, 2013): http://aimath.org/pastworkshops/chipfiring.html.